 The most recent IPCC assessment report (AR5) uses future scenarios that specify anthropogenic radiative forcing (Fig. 1; Collins et al., 2013; Stocker et al., 2013).
 They are called Representative Concentration Pathways (RCPs) and are followed by a number that indicates the radiative forcing around year 2100.
 The goal is to cover a range of possible futures.
 Note that the radiative forcing slowly decreases after the year 2050 for scenario RCP2.6.
 In this case the maximum forcing of ~2.5 Wm-2 is reached during the middle of this century.
 Scenarios RCP4.5 and RCP6.0 continue to increase the radiative forcing during this century and stabilize close to their maximum around year 2100, whereas for scenario RCP8.5 the forcing continues to increase until about year 2200 after which is stabilizes at 12 Wm-2.

-Fig. (5) shows that models project more warming in the upper troposphere in the tropics than at the surface.
-Increased water vapor content in the warmer atmosphere (see discussions in Chapter 4 of the Clausius-Clapeyron relation and the lapse rate feedback, and in Chapter 6 of the hydrological cycle) causes increased vertical transport of water vapor in ascending branches of the Hadley cell, more condensation and associated release of latent heat, which causes enhanced warming there.
+Fig. (8.5) shows that models project more warming in the upper tropical troposphere than at the surface.
+Increased water vapor content in the warmer atmosphere (see discussions in Chapter 4 of the Clausius-Clapeyron relation and the lapse rate feedback, and in Chapter 6 of the hydrological cycle) causes more upward moisture transport in the ascending part of the Hadley cell.
+Enhanced condensation and latent heat release leads to intensified warming there.